 Have you ever thought about mixing up your cannabis strains and matching it with other marijuana strains?
-If you have not thought about doing this, then you should since it produces a different outcome that may like.
-It wil change the flavor of course and possibly improve the high that you will experience.
-When you mix your marijuana strains, it is called ‘making a salad.’
+If you have not thought about doing this, then you should since it produces a different outcome that you may like.
+It will change the flavor of course and possibly improve the high that you will experience.
+When you mix your marijuana strains, it is called ‘making a salad.'
 This is a popular way of customizing and personalizing your cannabis high.
 You can also tone down cannabis strain by mixing and matching.
 For example, if a strain is high, you can use one that has a higher CBD level, which means that the THC level will be less.
 In addition, when you can create the right combination of marijuana strains, you may get the ideal amount of medicinal elements from each of these strains.

 A Better High

-Could the mixing of marijuana strains make you enjoy a better high?
+Could the mixing of cannabis strains make you enjoy a better high?
 Many people would say so.
 There are two main reasons why they would agree.
-One of the reasons is the amount of terpens and the other is the cannabinoids.
+One of the reasons is the amount of terpenes and the other is the cannabinoids.
 Blending these in the right way will dictate the high that you feel.
 Cannabinoids are grouped together as chemical compounds known as CBD and THC.
 These are found as secretions in the marijuana plant binding the receptor sites located in our bodies and producing for us a range of medical and recreational benefits.
 Terpenes are known as molecules, giving marijuana its flavor and aroma.
 Both terpenes and cannabinoids have therapeutic elements.

 When you consume a variation of combined marijuana strains, you are dealing with multiple compounds, which alter the effect of the combination.
 For instance, it has the ability to improve the medicinal and pain-fighting properties and in addition, provides more depth to your cannabis high.
 This observable fact is known as ‘entourage effect.'
 It is a claim made when marijuana strains are combined and boost effectiveness of the individual marijuana strains.